Tama101/Portfolio/README.md

-# Statistical Analysis of Family Violence In West Java Durin 2017 to 2021
+# Statistical Analysis of Family Violence In West Java During 2017 to 2021

 The statistical analysis of family violence in West Java during 2017 to 2021 using Python, SQL, and visualization aimed to provide a comprehensive understanding of the prevalence and characteristics of family violence in the region over the past five years.
 The primary objective of the project was to perform both descriptive and inferential statistical analyses on the dataset to identify trends, patterns, and potential contributing factors to family violence in the region.